skypjack/entt/docs/md/entity.md

 present:

-* First of all, there is no reason to force a user to serialize all the components at once and most of the times it isn't desiderable.
+* First of all, there is no reason to force a user to serialize all the components at once and most of the time it isn't desiderable.
 As an example, in case the stuff for the HUD in a game is put into the registry for some reasons, its components can be freely discarded during a serialization step because probably the software already knows how to reconstruct them correctly.